 How do you store leftover homemade keto ice cream?

-As homemade ice cream freezes, it tends to get pretty hard, unlike store-bought ice creams which are pretty much always soft.
-While this is a minor inconvenience, it’s not a huge problem.
+When homemade ice cream is frozen it tends to get pretty hard.
+This is the case almost across the board in both regular and keto or sugar-free ice creams.
+While it is a minor inconvenience, it's not a huge problem.

 Just allow ice cream that has been frozen to sit at room temp for about 10 minutes before eating.
-I like to store it in single serving portions (one serving of this ice cream is 1 cup, because the standard 1/2 cup serving is for the birds!)
-That way I can thaw out just what I am going to eat ….
-And also because portion control isn’t a strength of mine.
+To make things super simple (and to help with portion control) I like to store it in single-serving portions (one serving of this ice cream is 1 cup because the standard ½ cup serving is for the birds!)
+That way I can thaw out just what I am going to eat.

 - Perfect Low Carb Vanilla Ice Cream from All Day I Dream About Food (Be sure to check out her genius tip for keeping ice cream scoopable straight from the freezer!)